 San Francisco Ballet Association (the "Association") operates both a dance company and a ballet school.
 As America's oldest professional ballet company and one of the three largest ballet companies in the United States with its year-end roster of 72 dancers and 6 apprentices, the Association has enjoyed a long and rich tradition of artistic "firsts" since its founding in 1933.
 It performed the first American productions of Swan Lake and Nutcracker, as well as the first production of Coppélia choreographed by an American choreographer.
-Guided in its early years by American dance pioneers and brothers Lew, Willam, and Harold Christensen, the Association has typically presented more than 100 performances annually in San Francisco, California, and other communities in the Bay Area, as well as annual tours to domestic and international locations.
+In its early years, the Association was guided by American dance pioneers and brothers Lew, Willam, and Harold Christensen.
+The Association presents up to 100 performances annually in San Francisco, California, and other communities in the Bay Area, as well as annual tours to domestic and international locations.
 San Francisco Ballet Endowment Foundation (the "Foundation"), a separate legal entity, holds the majority of the assets of the endowment for the benefit of the Association.
 The Association and the Foundation (collectively, the "Ballet") are California not-for-profit corporations founded in 1933 and 1980, respectively.